wentaoli-92/ERNN/README.md

   - Parameter @5 is the budget, i.e. the number of edges selected for the upgrade, default value is 4

 ## Running Example
-- Execute the **Weight** algorithm on the test.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
+- Execute the **DEBI** algorithm on the test.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
 ```
-./run Weight test 1000 50 4
+./run DEBI test 1000 50 4
 ```
-- Execute the **DEBI** algorithm on the CT.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
+- Execute the **Neighbor** algorithm on the CT.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
 ```
-./run DEBI CT 1000 50 4
+./run Neighbor CT 1000 50 4
 ```

+## Interpretation of results